Epilepsy information for GPs

 The following information is designed to help GPs in delivering healthcare to people with epilepsy.
-As well as information about seizures and anti-epileptic drugs, you can find out about our free epilepsy app and our anti-epileptic drugs booklet.
+As well as information about seizures and anti-epileptic drugs, you can find out about our anti-epileptic drugs booklet.

 NICE guidelines on epilepsy

 Access the National Institute for Health and Care Excellence CG137 The epilepsies: the diagnosis and management of the epilepsies in adults and children in primary and secondary care.

 Best clinical practice for diagnosis and treatment of epilepsy QS26

 QS (Quality standard) 26 defines clinical best practice within the diagnosis and management of the epilepsies in adults aged 18 years and over.

 The Quality and Outcomes Framework (QOF) rewards GPs for the provision of quality care and helps to standardise improvements in the delivery of primary medical services throughout England.

 From the end of March 2015, all general pactices in England are expected to offer patients the opportunity to make appointments, order repeat prescriptions and view their electronic medical records online.The Royal College of General Practitioners and NHS England have produced a patient online practice toolkit to support GP practices in providing online access.

 All adults over the age of 18 should have a yearly review with their GP or an epilepsy specialist.
 This follows NICE guidelines on the treatment and management of epilepsy.

 Our review template (pdf 667 KB) highlights issues to cover during the review and can help identify 'trigger' points for referral back to secondary care.
 This can be used as a record of the review for you and your patient.